lazypower/flannel-docker-charm/README.md

 #### Deployment

-This is all theorhetical and will be updated later.

 Start by deploying ETCD to your bootstrap node (this is for cost reduction, its not uncommon for multiple etcd hosts to reside as a cluster for HA scenarios.
 This particular deployment is non-HA)

 Deploy the docker charm, and flannel-docker.
 Then relate docker to flannel-docker, and flannel-docker to etcd.
 The networking magic will reconfigure the network as a mesh overlay.